National Geographic: Language editions

+Active

 In April 1995, National Geographic began publishing in Japanese, its first local language edition.
 The magazine is currently published in 29 local editions around the world.

+Discontinued

-The following local-language editions have been discontinued:
+The following local-language editions have been discontinued.

 In association with Trends Publications in Beijing and IDG Asia, National Geographic has been authorized for "copyright cooperation" in China to publish the yellow-border magazine, which launched with the July 2007 issue of the magazine with an event in Beijing on July 10, 2007, and another event on December 6, 2007, in Beijing also celebrating the 29th anniversary of normalization of U.S.–China relations featuring former President Jimmy Carter.
 The mainland China version is one of the two local-language editions that bump the National Geographic logo off its header in favor of a local-language logo; the other one is the Persian version published under the name Gita Nama.

+Following the Russian invasion of Ukraine, the Russian version of National Geographic was discontinued effective April 2022.
+Its publication team then launched the Russian Traveler, which is not associated with the National Geographic brand.

+Distribution

+In the United States, National Geographic is available only to subscribers beginning with the January 2024 issue.
+For the first 110 years of the magazine's existence, membership in the National Geographic Society was the only way to receive it.
+Newsstand sales, which began in 1998, ceased in 2023, following a year of layoffs and a shift in focus to digital formats amid the decline of the print media industry.

 Worldwide editions are sold on newsstands in addition to regular subscriptions.
-In several countries, such as Hungary, Slovenia, Croatia, Turkey and Ukraine National Geographic paved the way for a subscription model in addition to traditional newsstand sales.In the United States, newsstand sales began in 1998; previously, membership in the National Geographic Society was the only way to receive the magazine.
+In several countries, such as Hungary, Slovenia, Croatia, Turkey and Ukraine, National Geographic paved the way for a subscription model in addition to traditional newsstand sales.

+In Mexico, National Geographic en Español magazine stopped its printing with the February 2025 issue.